eatsjobs/media-mock/README.md

 videoElement.play();
 ```

-## Enabling Debug Mode

-Debug mode appends the canvas and loaded image to the DOM, allowing you to see the mock video feed.

 ## Configuring a Custom Device and Constraints

 You can set a specific device and define video constraints such as resolution and frame rate.